The view of Santiago Chile with the Andes Mountain Range in the background.

 Is Santiago Chile worth visiting?
 A panoramic view of the city with the snow capped Andes mountains in the background on a sunny day with clear blue skies

-When I first planned my trip to Santiago, it was more out of convenience than anything, as it was a practical stop on my South American travels.
-It wasn’t at the top of my list of travel destinations, and I didn’t really know what to expect from the city. but I was really surprised by how beautiful, interesting and varied it was.
+When I first planned my trip to Santiago, it was more out of convenience than anything, as it was a practical stop on my Chilean travels.
+It wasn’t at the top of my list of destinations, and I didn’t really know what to expect.
+But, I was really surprised by how beautiful, interesting and varied it was.

 As it turns out, Santiago truly has it all.
-And, in my opinion, it’s definitely a city worth visiting, as we’ll explore more below.
+And, in my opinion, it’s definitely a city worth visiting as part of a bigger South American trip.

 Here are my top 13 reasons why Santiago is worth visiting on your next trip to Chile.

-The first reason why Santiago Chile is worth visiting is one of practicality.
+My first reason to visit Santiago is a practical one.
 Chile only has one major international airport – Santiago de Chile (SLC) Airport, also known as Arturo Merino Benítez International Airport.
-Therefore, when traveling to Chile, this is most likely where you will fly into.
+So, when traveling to Chile, this is most likely where you’ll fly into.

 Is Santiago Chile worth visiting?
 An aerial view of the city with a highway in the middle and the tallest building in South America in the background, and the Andes mountains visible in the distance

-Unless you’re coming from elsewhere in South America, the chances are, you will be getting off quite a long flight.
+Unless you’re coming from elsewhere in South America, the chances are, you’ll be getting off quite a long flight.
 Therefore, Santiago is a great place for a stopover, with plenty to see and do before you head on to your next destination.
-If this is your first time in Chile, it’s also a great first stop to learn more about Chile’s history and culture.
+If this is your first time in Chile, it’s also a great first stop to learn about the country’s history and culture.

 If it’s your first time to Chile, a visit to the Museo de la Memoria y Los Derechos Humanos is a must.
-This museum focuses on Chile’s controversial past, recent history, politics and human rights, including its transition from a dictatorship to a democracy in the past 30 years.
-Visiting this museum is the best way to learn about Chile.
+This museum focuses on Chile’s controversial past, recent history, politics, and human rights, including its transition from a dictatorship to a democracy in the past 30 years.

-To learn about indigenous cultures, visit the Cultural Center Mapocho Station Cultural Center, which hosts multiple cultural events showcasing Chile’s rich history throughout the year.
+To learn about Chile’s indigenous cultures, visit the Mapocho Station Cultural Center, which hosts multiple cultural events throughout the year.

 A grand white building with arched doorways and tall windows, and a fountain with a statue in the centre in-front of the building.
 Clear blue skies are visible in the background.